INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Email Invitation Follow-Up Letter Template ^TOP

-Recently, you were mailed a formal invitation to join Gamma Theta Upsilon, the international geography honor society.
+Recently, you were mailed a formal invitation to join Gamma Theta Upsilon, the International Geographical Honor Society.
 This invitation was based on your academic success in geography to date.
 Acceptance of this invitation will inform those who review your resume/vita and future job applications of your accomplishments.
 We hope you will accept membership.
-If you did not receive a hard copy invitation, consider this email as a substitute invitation.
-New GTU initiates receive lifetime membership, a handsome certificate suitable for framing, an identification card, and a subscription to the society's annual journal, The Geographical Bulletin.
+If you did not receive a hard copy invitation, consider this e-mail as a substitute invitation.
+New GTU initiates receive lifetime membership, a handsome certificate suitable for framing, and an identification card.

-This email is a reminder that cash or check (made payable to GTU) in the amount of $40 is due no later than <Time/Date> to <Chapter Advisor's Name/Office Location> along with your completed biographical sheet (see attached).
+This e-mail is a reminder that cash or check (made payable to <appropriate name>) in the amount of $40 is due no later than <Time/Date> to <Chapter Advisor's Name/Office Location> along with your completed biographical sheet (see attached).
 The one-time fee covers local and national dues for lifetime membership.
 If you have already turned in your membership materials, thank you.
 If you will have difficulty in turning in these materials by the above date, please see me ASAP.

 I hope to hear from you soon.
 Congratulations again on your academic success!